enotspe/fortinet-2-elasticsearch/README.md

 <div align="center"><img src="https://github.com/enotspe/fortinet-2-elasticsearch/blob/master/images/logo_with_name_small.jpg" alt="FortiDragon" /></div>

-So you want to take you Fortinet logs to Elasticseach???
+So you want to take your Fortinet logs to Elasticseach???
 You have come to the right place!!! 👍

 Welcome to FortiDragon!
 This project is designed to seamlessly integrate Fortinet logs with Elastic Stack (Grafana and Quickwit on the way!).